• Skip to primary navigation

 Substitutions

-• Chicken Breast - Chicken breast is a great lean alternative.
+• Chicken Breast - Chicken breast is a great alternative.
 Just cook the vegetables for 15 minutes, then arrange the chicken breast on top.
 Since the chicken breast has less fat and dark meat, it cooks faster.

 • Chicken legs - Cook entire chicken legs for an additional 10 minutes, since they take slightly longer to cook through than chicken thighs.